gauravleo40/Data-Science-Content-for-beginners/Python Programming/07 Python's builtin data structures overview.md

 ---

-## 📦 Python’s Built-in Data Structures
+## 📦 Python’s built-in data structures

 Python offers a handful of built-in data structures that solve the most common types of data organization needs.
 Each one brings a different strength to the table.
 Think of them like different kinds of containers — each with a design suited to a specific job.